How Much Does a Wedding Planner Cost in DC, MD, and VA? (2026 Real Talk Edition)

 • Has experience with your specific venue

-• Gets excited about your vision (even if it's weird)
+• Gets excited about your vision (even if it's a little weird)

 The Bottom Line (With Love)